phuongdnguyen/terraform-provider-nexus/docs/resources/repository_npm_proxy.md

 Optional:

-- `enable_circular_redirects` (Boolean) Whether to enable redirects to the same location (may be required by some servers)
+- `enable_circular_redirects` (Boolean) Whether to enable redirects to the same location (may be required by some servers), defaults to `false` if unset
-- `enable_cookies` (Boolean) Whether to allow cookies to be stored and used
+- `enable_cookies` (Boolean) Whether to allow cookies to be stored and used, defaults to `false` if unset
-- `retries` (Number) Total retries if the initial connection attempt suffers a timeout
+- `retries` (Number) Total retries if the initial connection attempt suffers a timeout, defaults to `0` if unset
 - `timeout` (Number) Seconds to wait for activity before stopping and retrying the connection
-- `use_trust_store` (Boolean) Use certificates stored in the Nexus Repository Manager truststore to connect to external systems
+- `use_trust_store` (Boolean) Use certificates stored in the Nexus Repository Manager truststore to connect to external systems, defaults to `false` if unset
-- `user_agent_suffix` (String) Custom fragment to append to User-Agent header in HTTP requests
+- `user_agent_suffix` (String) Custom fragment to append to User-Agent header in HTTP requests, defaults to `false` if unset